 South of Oaxaca state is the state of Chiapas that borders Guatemala.
 Chiapas is one of the most beautiful, mountainous, rural and safest states along with Oaxaca in all of Mexico.
 San Cristobal de las Casas, a picturesque colonial city, can be reached by car in about 9 hours.

 The Yucatan can be reached in about 16 hours by car from Huatulco passing through San Cristobal or Coatzacoalcos.
-You can also fly to Mexico City and then on to Merida or Cancun to reach the Yucatan.
+You can also fly to Mexico City and then on to Merida to reach Yucatan State.
 You can easily rent a car at the airports and begin your Yucatan adventure.

 If you are more adventurous and want to drive south all the way to Guatemala, follow the coastal highway to reach Tapachula.
 The drive from Huatulco to Tapachula is straightforward and takes about 10 hours.
 This is the last Mexican city and a jumping off point for visiting Guatemala.
 From here, you can cross the border, usually at Tecun Uman.
 If you are driving, your car must be registered in your name and you must have all of your vehicle papers in order for Mexico.

 In terms of driving, traveling north from Huatulco should be limited to the Chacahua National Park, 2 hours north of Puerto Escondido.

 Stay tuned for our next articles in this series about visiting Chiapas and Yucatan from Huatulco.